How a $28/Month AI Stack Now Runs What Used to Take 4 Hours Every Week

 Total monthly cost: Make at $9/mo, Claude API at roughly $4/mo at normal newsletter volumes, GetResponse at $15/mo.
 That is $28/month for what used to be a 4-hour weekly task.

 This is not one person's clever hack.
-It is a pattern showing up across solopreneur communities in 2026.
-The stack almost always looks like this:
+It is a pattern appearing across solopreneur communities in 2026.
+The stack almost always follows this structure:

-This is the brain stem.
+Layer 1: Orchestration.
+Make.com ($9/mo) or n8n (free, self-hosted).
 Every trigger, every conditional, every handoff between tools runs through here.
-Make has a visual canvas that makes complex multi-step workflows understandable without writing code.
+Make's visual canvas makes complex multi-step workflows understandable without writing code.
+This is the operational brain stem.

+Layer 2: Intelligence.
+Claude API or GPT-4o ($3–20/mo at normal solopreneur usage volumes).
 The AI model that reads, writes, summarizes, classifies, and makes decisions.
 Make connects to any LLM API directly.
-At normal solopreneur usage volumes (a few hundred API calls per month), costs stay under $20/month.
+At a few hundred API calls per month, costs stay well under $20.

+Layer 3: Delivery.
+GetResponse ($15/mo) or beehiiv (free to 2,500 subscribers).
 Where the content actually goes.
 Both have APIs that Make can write to directly.
-GetResponse is better for sales sequences. beehiiv is better for newsletter growth and monetization.
+GetResponse is stronger for sales sequences with behavioral triggers. beehiiv is better for newsletter growth with its referral and boost network.

+Layer 4: Memory.
+Google Sheets or Notion (free).
 Every action gets logged.
 Performance data, sent content, decisions made.
 This becomes the context that makes each subsequent AI output better.
-Your agent learns from its own history.
+The agent learns from its own history.

-- Newsletter drafts from RSS feeds, content briefs, or a list of bullet points you drop in
+- Newsletter drafts from RSS feeds, content briefs, or bullet points you drop in

 - Social media posts reformatted from approved newsletter content automatically